-Section 18.
-Common Course Numbering: General Guidelines
+Section 19.
+Common Course Numbering

-- Except as otherwise provided, common course numbering identifies equivalent NSHE courses and labels them with the same course prefix, number, title, and credits.
-Common courses are defined as those that have the same course prefix and number and have comparable content with essentially common expectations regarding student performance upon completion of the course.
-In limited circumstances, common courses may have a variable number of credits assigned, including but not limited to internships and labs. - 2.
-A transferring student will not be required to retake a successfully completed common course unless a higher standard for performance in the course is a published degree requirement. - 3.
+Board policy (Title 4, Chapter 14) provides for the oversight of the NSHE Common Course Numbering system by the Articulation Coordinating Committee.
+Common course numbering identifies equivalent NSHE courses and labels them with the same course prefix, number, title, and credits.

+- 1. A transferring student will not be required to retake a successfully completed common course unless a higher standard for performance in the course is a published degree requirement. - 2.
+If an institution develops a course that is already common course numbered, its content must be 80 percent common to the existing course. - 3.
 Common course numbers will not require faculty to change or standardize their course to be equivalent with another institution's beyond the requirement for 80 percent content nor will it impact course delivery methods. - 4.
-If an institution develops a course that is already common course numbered, its content must be 80 percent common to the existing course. - 5.
 All undergraduate courses must be common course numbered or receive a unique course number.
 Courses that are not assigned a common course number will be considered "unique" courses.
-If a course is unique, the institution offering the course assigns the course prefix, number, title, credits, and description. - 6.
+If a course is unique, the institution offering the course assigns the course prefix, number, title, credits, and description. - 5.
 All courses must have a generic course description that will be part of the review in determining whether or not a course is common or unique.
-Institutions may develop a course description that varies from the generic description, but the description must not differ significantly in substance from the generic description. - 7.
-All prefixes should be between two and four letters.
-The department name and prefix need not be the same (e.g. the department of Philosophical and Regional Studies [PRS] may offer courses with prefixes such as HIST, ECON, PHIL, etc.).
-To ensure the prefixes utilized throughout NSHE are appropriate, any new prefixes must be reviewed and approved by System Administration, Department of Academic and Student Affairs prior to an institution utilizing the prefix or initiating the common course numbering notification process under Section 19 of this chapter. - 8.
-Common courses shall be appropriately numbered as upper or lower division and will be assigned a common course prefix, number, title, and credits. - A cross-listed course is a course offered under more than one departmental heading, typically with a different prefix and the same course number (e.g. PSC 255 and WMST 255 - The American Women's Movement).
+Institutions may develop a course description that varies from the generic description, but the description must not differ significantly in substance from the generic description. - 6.
+To ensure the prefixes utilized throughout NSHE are appropriate, any new prefixes must be reviewed and approved by System Administration, Department of Academic and Student Affairs prior to an institution utilizing the prefix or initiating the common course numbering notification process under this chapter. - 7.
+Common courses shall be appropriately numbered as upper or lower division and will be assigned a common course prefix, number, title, and credits. - 8.
 For purposes of the common course numbering system, the title, credits, and content for a cross-listed course must be the same as the original course in the common course numbering system.
-If an institution approves a crosslisted course, the institution must retain the original course in its catalog.
-(Added 12/16)
+If an institution approves a cross-listed course, the institution must retain the original course in its catalog.